Transport in Nigeria: Ports and harbors

 According to the most recent data published by the Nigerian Port Authority (NPA), inbound tonnage across all ports expanded from around 9m tonnes in 2016 to 10.4m in 2017 and 10.9m in 2018, with the first quarter of 2019 recording 2.8m tonnes.
 Outbound tonnage over the same period also rose, from 2.1m in 2016 to 2.3m in 2017 and 2.4m in 2018.
 Nigerian ports shipped out some 487,000 tonnes in the first three months of 2019.

 One notable maritime project is the Lekki Port, located in the Lagos Free Trade Zone.
 Slated to be Nigeria’s first deepsea port and the deepest such facility in sub-Saharan Africa, work on Lekki began in March 2018 and is targeted to be complete in 2022.
 The port will help meet rising demand for containers in Nigeria, the compound annual growth rate of which is forecast to be 12.9% between 2016 and 2025.
 It will also create 170,000 jobs and bring the government $200bn in revenue, according to Lekki Port LFTZ Enterprise, the port’s developer.
 This would leave the city with a capacity shortfall of 5.5m twenty-foot equivalent units (TEUs) by 2025.
 The deepsea port will have a capacity of 2.7m TEUs per year, with three container berths, three liquid berths and one dry bulk berth.
 The draught will be 16.5 metres with a 600-metre turning circle.

 Lekki Port LFTZ Enterprise is a joint venture between the Lagos State government, the NPA and Lekki Port Investment Holdings, a group of investors including China Harbour Engineering Company and Singapore-headquartered holding company Tolaram Group.
 Unlike in rail, the private sector plays a notable role in the port segment.
 The privatisation of port operations began in late 2003, and today the private sector is active in areas such as cargo handling, warehousing, the development and maintenance of port structures, safety and security within the terminals, and towing, mooring, bunkering and repairing ships.

+The port was commissioned by President Muhammadu Buhari in January 2023 and began commercial operations in April 2023, becoming Nigeria's first operational deep-water port; its container facility, the Lekki Freeport Terminal, is operated by the French shipping group CMA CGM through its subsidiary CMA Terminals.

 In May 2022, the new Dala Dry Port opened for business, close to Kano.
 The dry port will take over tasks from Nigeria's sea ports.
 It has the capacity of 20.000 TEUs.